-With Narcissism being the buzzword all over the media these days, there are thousands of websites that offer dating advice on how to avoid Narcissists.
+With Narcissism being the buzzword all over the media these days, there are thousands of websites which offer dating advice on how to avoid Narcissists.

 If you’ve recently taken a dive back into the dating pool, don’t go in the deep end.
 Trust your instinct.
-If you keep getting the niggling feeling that this person has a lot of nerve, that’s your internal GPS telling you to REROUTE.
+If you keep getting the niggling feeling that a new date has a lot of nerve, that’s your internal GPS telling you to REROUTE.
 Finding a romantic partner shouldn’t leave you feeling like you’re on an examination table undergoing a surreal version of the Spanish Inquisition.
-The most uncomfortable topics should include politics or whether you like sushi or not…maintain your boundaries and don’t budge on the things that are important to you.
+The most uncomfortable topics should include politics or whether you like sushi…maintain your boundaries and don’t budge on the things that are important to you.

 Join thousands of subscribers who are UPPING their dating game and ditching the users and losers.